CortexDeveloper/ecs-messages/README.md

 *Unlimited* - unmanaged by service type.<br/>
 Special messages that might be useful for cases when you don't know exactly the lifetime.<bt/>
 In this case you should manually deal with it and delete message after usage.<br/>

+### Multiple Worlds

+Messages can be posted via EntityCommandBuffer or EntityManager.
+Both of them belong to some world.
+So, if you want to post message in certain world just use ECB or EM from proper one.

 ## Code Examples